nx-lr/protea/readme.md

 #### Comments

-Threenity supports C-style comments.
+Trinity supports C-style comments.
 Comments with a plus sign can be nested.

 ```dart
 // line comment